dacz/rxr/docs/api/createMessageStreams.md

 - `names` **(Array | String)** An object whose values are `Rx.Subject`s.
 You may also pass a single function.
 - `options` **Object**
   - `pushMessageFunctions` If you want create the `pushMessageFunctions`, too.
 Default is true.
-  - `messageStreamsMonitor$` If present (and is Observer), all data sent to this message stream will be available to this observer.
+  - `messageStreamsMonitorS` If present (and is Observer), all data sent to this message stream will be available to this observer.
 Good for monitoring/logging purposes.

 **Returns**